loomts/ape-dts/docs/en/snapshot/resume.md

 {"type":"RdbSnapshotFinished","db_type":"mysql","schema":"test_db","tb":"d"}
 ```

-- if a tables exists in both position.log and resume.config, position.log will be used.
+- if a table exists in both position.log and resume.config, position.log will be used.

 # Example
 - task_config.ini